Updated on: October 1, 2024

 That said, some of LastPass’s browser extensions have limited functionality compared to competitors like 1Password and Dashlane.

 I also like that LastPass comes with 2FA and a TOTP generator for an additional layer of password security.
-It also includes password security auditing and dark web monitoring, which is pretty good but not quite as in-depth as what Dashlane offers.
+You can choose between many popular 2FA methods, including the Microsoft Authenticator app.
+LastPass recently added passkey support as well, which is great.
+It also includes password security auditing and dark web monitoring, but these aren’t integrated into the Windows app, unfortunately.

 LastPass also offers one-to-one password sharing with its free version — users can share an unlimited number of passwords or other stored items with one other LastPass user.
 However, the free plan lacks emergency access, security alerts, 1 GB of storage, and password strength auditing.